wendyverdonk93/docs/content/faq/payment-regulations/strong-customer-authentication.md

 {{< br >}}
 {{< br >}}

 If these measures are not taken, banks may be forced to decline transactions that do not implement this type of authentication.
 The impact of SCA will depend on _when_ your business charges customers.
-For businesses such as e-commerce stores that charge customers when they are in the checkout flow, customers can simply authenticate while completing a payment for a purchase.
+For businesses such as ecommerce stores that charge customers when they are in the checkout flow, customers can simply authenticate while completing a payment for a purchase.

 A downside to this type of authentication may lead to lower conversion rates for example; hotels, crowd funding campaigns and subscription services who have built their checkout flow to save payment details for future use.
 In these scenarios, customers may have to re-authenticate purchases being made with a stored card by returning to a website or app.